Sims Stokes

-Early years
+Early life

 Stokes attended Mattie T. Blount High School, where he practiced football and track.
 He played quarterback for 3 seasons under his uncle Hubert Stokes.
 He threw passes both left and right handed, mostly on a rollout from a Winged-T formation.

 He accepted a football scholarship from the University of Kansas.
 As sophomore in 1964, he was a backup running back, on a roster where the starter was Gale Sayers.

 As a junior in 1965, he was moved to split end to replace an injured Willie Ray Smith, leading the team with 25 receptions for 271 yards, while adding one receiving touchdown and 16 carries for 34 yards.
-Against the University of Arizona, he set the school and tied the Big Eight Conference single-game receiving record with 9 catches, totaling 139 yards.
+Against the University of Arizona, he set the school and tied the Big Eight Conference single game receiving record with 9 catches, totaling 139 yards.

 As a senior, he transferred to Northern Arizona University, where he was named the starter at wide receiver.
 He posted 37 receptions for 271 yards and 2 touchdowns.
 He also led the nation with a kickoff return average of 37.6 yards on 12 returns.
 He had 2 kickoffs returns for 96 yards (against Weber State University and Long Beach State University).